stappersg/vBook/src/start/configuration/hardening.md

 #{
     preq: [
         delegate s::clamsmtpd "check email for virus" || {
-          // clamav inserts the 'X-Virus-Infected' header
+          // clamav inserts the "X-Virus-Infected" header
           // once a virus is detected.
-          if has_header('X-Virus-Infected') {
+          if has_header("X-Virus-Infected") {
             quarantine("virus_q")
           } else {
             next()